-We will handle all requests with transparency and understanding but also within the guidelines of our government and insurance providers direction.
+We will handle all requests with transparency and understanding but also within the guidelines of our government and insurance provider's direction.

 In light of the current situation, we understand that you may be concerned about not being able to pay your rent.
-If you find yourself in financial difficulty due to the Coronavirus outbreak, we encourage our tenants to contact us and let us know as soon as possible.
+If you find yourself in financial difficulty due to the coronavirus outbreak, we encourage our tenants to contact us and let us know as soon as possible.

 Changes have been made to Universal Credit, Local Housing Allowance and Working Tax Credit to help current claimants and allow more people to claim during this period.
 You can find out more about this and changes to other government benefits here.

-The government have introduced a Self-Employed Income Support Scheme to support self-employed people (including members of partnerships) who have lost income due to Coronavirus (COVID-19).
+The government have created a Self-Employed Income Support Scheme to support self-employed people (including members of partnerships) who have lost income due to Coronavirus (COVID-19).
 You can check your eligibility and make your application here.

-Anyone unable to work for more than 7 days due to the Coronavirus outbreak can obtain an online self-isolation note to give to your employer here.
+Anyone unable to work for more than 7 days due to the coronavirus outbreak can obtain an online self-isolation note to give to your employer here.